 There is a lack of knowledge transfer between academia and industry.
 Both the competences needed for the gap and the insights on how to close the gap are spread out across different industry actors, higher education institutions, and agencies.
 During both interviews and the workshop, it was highlighted that there is an acute perceived shortage of both funding and long-term investments in infrastructure to foster research and innovation.
 It is crucial to understand the connection between research, innovation and education for a future workforce and new companies in a sustainable battery value chain.
-The competence needed is both new and existing knowledge, but the battery value chain is a relatively new area currently under development, and a sustainable battery value chain is a developing new competences and being in the forefront in a new industry.
-Funding is therefore needed both for research and for developing new education programmes and courses, and it is sometimes hard to distinguish between the two areas, as the competence gained from research is to be transferred down in education.
+The competence needed is both new and existing knowledge, but the battery value chain is a relatively new area currently under development, and a sustainable battery value chain is adding to new competences being demanded by the industry.
+Given this, research is highly important for developing new competences and being in the forefront in a new industry.
+Funding is therefore needed for both research and for developing new education programmes and courses.
+It is sometimes hard to distinguish between the two areas, as the competence gained from research is to be transferred into education.

 There is often a lack of infrastructure for distribution and exchange of key insights, data and knowledge derived from innovation environments to the education sector on national and Nordic level.
-Further initiatives to share data can be hindered if data is generated in silos or shared in separated parts of the value chain where research and innovation opportunities, as well as interdisciplinary research and education may be missed.
+Further initiatives to share data can be hindered if data is generated in silos or shared in separated parts of the value chain where research and innovation opportunities, as well as interdisciplinary research and education, may be missed.
 It is key that data is defined, structured, and available in a format which makes it useful to ensure scalability.
-Further, process and methodologies need to be implemented to ensure the collection, understanding, and documentation of the type of data you handle is an integral part of ways-of-working.
+Further, processes and methodologies need to be implemented as an integral part of ways-of-working to ensure the collection, understanding, and documentation of the type of data you manage.

-Without collaboration new research might already be old news for the industry.
-As resources are scarce and time is of the essence academia and industry need to have consensus of what needs to be done to ensure that academia can keep developing existing knowledge and understand future areas for competence development.
+Without collaboration, new research might already be old news for the industry.
+As resources are scarce and time is of essence, academia and industry need to have consensus of what needs to be done to ensure that academia can keep developing existing knowledge and understand future areas for competence development.
 Furthermore, there are only a few examples of structured collaboration and competence transfer between the university and/or industry to upper secondary school, vocational education, and adult (VUX) education.
 This needs to be strengthened as most of the workforce will be on the vocational level.